Cooops/Useful-Python-Scripts/README.md

-# Useful-Python-Scripts
+# Useful-Scripts

-A slow upload and future landing zone for any useful Python scripts I want to back-up/share.
+A slow upload and future landing zone for any useful scripts I want to back-up/share.